 As noted in a Summer 2006 ABA publication titled “Federal or State?
 Sorting as a Sentencing Choice,” written by former federal prosecutor Ronald F.Wright, “A defense lawyer who knows something about the federal-state sorting process in the district can help clients predict their futures and occasionally influence this crucial sentencing factor.”
 Wright also notes, “Especially for narcotics and firearms crimes, precisely the same conduct could lead to criminal charges in federal court, in state court, or both.”

 If an act is legal or decriminalized on a state or municipal level, but is still illegal on the federal level – such as simple possession of small amounts of marijuana in states like Colorado – the offender could potentially be prosecuted in federal court for violating federal law.
+Your Philadelphia lawyer for issuing a bad check can further explain how state and federal laws apply to your case.

 If you’ve been charged with a misdemeanor or felony in Philadelphia or elsewhere in Pennsylvania, it’s extremely important to have an experienced criminal defense lawyer to protect your legal rights and fight the charges against you.
 To set up a free and completely confidential case evaluation, call the law offices of Lloyd Long right away at (215) 302-0171.